What is the Beaux Arts Ball?

 the Queen candidates.

-are required to volunteer at the Art Center for two hours.
-They help taketickets
+are encouraged to volunteer at the Art Center for 2 hours and help with the kids classes, exhibitions, or

 and hand out programs during the night of the ball.